TylerGillson/mzinga-py-port/README.md

 The game engine is used to play against the default AI, whose configuration file is: MzingaShared/Engine/GameEngineConfig.py.
 To play, ensure that your PYTHONPATH is configured correctly, then execute: ```python3 Program.py```.
 Once the game engine has loaded, type ```help``` to see a summary of all the game engine commands.
 See also: [Jon Thysell's Game Engine Documentation](https://github.com/jonthysell/Mzinga/wiki/UniversalHiveProtocol#engine-commands).

 ### Trainer
 The trainer executes an evolutionary algorithm to obtain optimized metric weights for the default game engine's AI.
-It has many configuration options, which can be reviewed in: MzingaTrainer/Program.py.
+It has many configuration options, which can be reviewed in MzingaTrainer/Program.py.
 The RunConfigurations folder contains a directory of PyCharm run configurations which are a good place to start.

 Primary Functionalities:
 1. Battle - compete two AI profiles against each other 1 or more times consecutively.